Serving jury duty? Read your instructions for the day.

 The average jury service is for one week.
 Jurors will report at 8:00 a.m. on Mondays, unless otherwise instructed.
 Jurors will be checked in and given an orientation on the petit juror process and what will be expected of you.
 Jurors may be placed on call and given instructions for reporting for the rest of the week, which is normally 9:00 a.m.
 Jurors selected to serve on a jury trial will follow the judge’s instruction for reporting.
 Jurors may serve on multiple jury trials.
 Jurors will receive $25 per day compensation only for the days they report in person at the courthouse.
 Many jurors serve less than a full week.

-All jurors should report to the jury assembly on the fourth floor of the State Court Building "B" located at 12 East Park Square, Marietta, Georgia.
+All jurors should report to the jury assembly room on the fourth floor of the State Court Building "B" located at 12 East Park Square, Marietta, Georgia.

 In the event of inclement weather, jurors should check local news channels, CobbTV, or the Cobb County Government website for reporting times and possible court closings.